teddbug-S/Python-Practical-Projects/README.md

 # Python-Practical-Projects
-A repository for projects I've worked on since I begun to learn Python.
+A repository for projects I've worked on since I begun learning how to code in Python.